| | | |

 overhead image of a white bowl of melted chocolate with a spoon in it, a blue linen and bowl of salt on the left and granola bars on the right.

-There are a few key points to make sure this recipe turns out perfectly.
+There are a few key points to make sure this recipe turns out well:

-• Use soft and sticky medjool dates- this is integral to the bars sticking together and holding their shape.
-Don't use any other kind of dates for this recipe.
+1. Use soft and sticky medjool dates- this is integral to the bars sticking together and holding their shape.ย ย Don't use any other kind of dates for this recipe.ย

-• Make sure ingredients are certified gluten free if this recipe is to be true to its name
+5. Make sure ingredients are certified gluten free if this recipe is to be true to its name.
+Also, see my notes on allergens below.

-• Add parchment paper on the bottom of the baking pan to ensure easy removal.
+7. Add parchment paper on the bottom of the baking pan to ensure easy removal.ย

-• Use the bottom of a measuring cup OR the palm of your hands if you find it hard to press the ingredients together with a spoon or spatula.
+8. Use the bottom of a measuring cup OR the palm of your hands to press the ingredients into a smooth, even layer.

-• If you exchange peanuts for other nuts be sure to chop them so they're easier to eat.
+9. If you exchange peanuts for other nuts be sure to chop them well so they're easier to eat; some nut varieties, like almonds, are larger and can be harder to chew.

 Close up portrait of vegan salted caramel granola bars with chocolate drizzle on parchment paper.